Archive for beatles

 1968 is The Beatles’ most fascinating year, they had transformed music in terms of singles and albums but in 1968 they were aiming to transform the music industry by making their company Apple into a musical collective.
 Singles were no longer formulaic, melodic sing-a-longs designed to make to make money for the songwriters, producers, managers and record companies rather than the artists.
 Albums were no longer the accidental re-packaging of singles or merely fan souvenirs of live shows, as they had been when The Beatles started and remained throughout the sixties.
 In terms of this analysis of their creativity they had completed the three main stages of development; being guided, working collaboratively and breaking the rules by 1967.
 So what came next?
 1968.
 The magisterial Walter Everett said “the year of 1968 was a time of simultaneous rejuvenation and the dissolution of The Beatles.”

 In We Are The Beatles I described the Beatles’ style as evolving from the musical creativity of their psychedelic period 1966-67 to a loose Atelier style, unconsciously aping the studio organisational form of Renaissance artists.
 By this I mean that they had learnt their craft and now, forced to run their own business, decided to try to create with Apple Corps the company they would liked to have signed for, and so began working with many other artists.
 Paul completed Step Inside Love with Cilla, George recorded the Inner Light with local musicians in India whilst recording his ‘Wonderwall‘ soundtrack John woke up one morning with the words of his ‘most perfect lyric’ flowing out like endless rain into a paper cup.
-It’s Across The Universe; Read more »
+It’s Across The Universe; Continue reading

 Happy Birthday Ringo

-Posted in Ringo Starr with tags , , , , , , , , , , , , , , , , , , , , , , , , , , , on July 7, 2010 by fred6368
+Posted in Ringo Starr with tags , , , , , , , , , , , , , , , , , , , , , , , , , , on July 7, 2010 by fred6368

 Peace & Love Tribute to Ringo @ 70

 So a drummer who I didn’t really rate at first, because he was part of a song-based band and didn’t show off, went on to become arguably the best rock drummer at supporting the song.
 Given that he had Lennon and McCartney, then Harrison, to support you have to say that the quality he was given to work with was pretty amazing.
 But here’s the thing, he improved the songs, rounded them out, supported them, made them work as recorded songs in the studio.
 Here are 13 Reasons why Ringo is a great drummer, and a good Ringo biography.
 Lennon called him “the heart of The Beatles” George said that without him it was “like a car with three wheels” and Paul said “he’s just a loveable, interesting intelligent bloke.
-I say that after a Hard Days Night, Tomorrow Never Knows.
+But I say that after a Hard Days Night, Tomorrow Never Knows.
 Have a great one Ringo (and the burger after the Hard Rock show).
-Here he is with Paul and George playing something from the fifties; Raunchy;
+Here he is with Paul playing George’s audition piece from the fifties; Raunchy;

 Rain; What would I put down as I my favourite Ringo track?
 Several actually and they change from time to time.
 The first time I noticed Ringo was in the intro to She Loves You; I just love a good drum roll in the intro.
 And in the great Rain (only a B-side!) he wallops those skins from the off, even louder when remastered.
 (Warning contains Volume!).
-Rain; More Ringo Drumming; Read more »
+Rain;

 Beatles Psychedelia 1966-67